wp-plugins/role-scoper/readme.txt

 == Changelog ==

+= 1.3.10 - 25 Nov 2010 =
+* Compat : More Taxonomies - Category Roles could not be managed because of bug in More Taxonomies (and possibly other plugins) where category taxonomy is overriden without setting it public

 = 1.3.9 - 24 Nov 2010 =
 * BugFix : Non-administrators could delete users with a higher role level